 - Two days in the north of France, with visits to World War I battlefields and American monuments

 - An excursion to the city of Beaune and its 15th century hospital;

 - Two days in Strasbourg, with a visit to the European Parliament and the Christmas market.

 The cost of excursions is included in the program fee.

 There are a number of gyms in town that offer aerobic classes and weight training at reasonable rates.
 Colby will pay for half of each student’s membership (up to a reasonable limit) in one of these private clubs for students who wish to join.

 The fees for Colby programs abroad are equivalent to the comprehensive fees for Colby College.
 (Please note that program fees are also subject to any annual comprehensive fee increases.)
 Students are billed by Colby, and are exempt from the $1000 study abroad fee.
-The fee covers: tuition, room, board or a board allowance, excursions, and roundtrip airfare and transfers to program sites.
-For Colby in Dijon, fees also include a monthly bus pass and limited internet access.
+The fee covers: tuition, room, board and a board allowance, excursions, and roundtrip airfare and transfers to program sites.
+For Colby in Dijon, fees also include a monthly bus and tram pass.
 Books, meals during vacation periods, insurance, laundry expenses, and personal travel are not included.
 A forfeitable deposit of $500 is due at the time of acceptance.

 Colby programs abroad are open to any Colby student, regardless of major, who meets the specific program requirements outlined above.

 Colby students should follow the Colby Application for Approval process due March 15.